How Hidden Orders Generate Gaps in 1D Fermionic Systems

-\\We have calculated $C_{P}^{(\nu)}(r)=\langle \exp(\sum_{l=j}^{j+r}{{\rm i}\pi S_{l}^{(\nu)}}) \rangle$ and $C_{S}^{(\nu)}(r)=\langle S_{j}^{(\nu)} \exp(\sum_{l=j+1}^{j+r-1}{{\rm i}\pi S_{l}^{(\nu)}})S_{j+r}^{(\nu)} \rangle$, and their asymptotic values have been evaluated at the mid point $r=L/2$, upon an extrapolation in the thermodynamic limit (TDL) $L\to \infty$.
+\\We have calculated $C_{P}^{(\nu)}(r)=\langle \exp({\rm i}\pi\sum_{l=j}^{j+r}{S_{l}^{(\nu)}}) \rangle$ and $C_{S}^{(\nu)}(r)=\langle S_{j}^{(\nu)} \exp({\rm i}\pi\sum_{l=j+1}^{j+r-1}{S_{l}^{(\nu)}})S_{j+r}^{(\nu)} \rangle$; their asymptotic values have been evaluated at the mid point $r=L/2$, upon an extrapolation in the thermodynamic limit (TDL) $L\to \infty$.
 Special care must be payed in separating the uniform and staggered parts of the parity operator, since the relation $C_{P}^{(c)}(r)=(-1)^r C_{P}^{(s)}(r)$ holds.
-Fig.\ref{phase_diagU3} collects our numerical results, showing a clear evidence of the expected behavior. \\Our findings can be compared with those obtained in \cite{RESO} by considering the expectation value of a different nonlocal operator, namely the exponential position operator $z_L$.
+Fig.\ref{phase_diagU3} collects our numerical results, showing a clear evidence of the expected behavior.
+Our findings can be compared with those obtained in \cite{RESO} by considering the expectation value of a different nonlocal operator, namely the exponential position operator $z_L$.
 Since in bosonization analysis such value takes the form $\langle \cos\sqrt{8}\Phi_{c}\rangle$, it is different from zero for both pinned values of $\Phi_c$ allowed in an insulating phase, hence vanishing only at the conducting point where the BOW-CDW transition takes place \cite{NAVO}. \\To enforce our analysis we also computed the Luttinger constants $K_{\nu}$ defined as $K_{\nu}\sim\lim_{q\rightarrow0}\pi {\mathcal S}_{\nu}(q)/q$, with ${\mathcal S}_{\nu}(q)= \frac{1}{L}\sum_{kl}e^{iq(k-l)}(\langle S_{k,z}^{\nu}S_{l,z}^{\nu}\rangle-\langle S_{k,z}^{\nu}\rangle\langle S_{l,z}^{\nu}\rangle)$ in the TDL.
 These give precise information regarding the presence of gaps \cite{GIAMARCHI}.
-In particular the SDW-BOW belongs to the Berezinskii-Kosterlitz-Thouless (BTK) universality class since a spin gap takes place entering in the fully gapped BOW phase, while maintaining a full rotational spin symmetry.
+In particular the SDW-BOW belongs to the Berezinskii-Kosterlitz-Thouless universality class since a spin gap takes place entering in the fully gapped BOW phase, while maintaining a full rotational spin symmetry.
 The Luttinger theory predicts $K_s=1$ in the gapless and $K_s=0$ in the gapped phase.
-Numerically it is hard task to get exactly these two values since in the gapless phase logarithmic corrections affect the results, while in the gapped region really large system sizes are necessary in order to get $K_s=0$.
+Numerically it is hard task to get exactly these values since in the gapless phase logarithmic corrections affect the results, while in the gapped region really large system sizes are necessary in order to get $K_s=0$.
 It is customary to locate the transition point where $K_s$ takes values smaller than 1 in the TDL.
 As shown in Fig.\ref{phase_diagU3}, the transition point obtained in this way is in good agreement with the one predicted by $O_P^{(s)}$.
 The BOW-CDW transition requires particular care since its nature can be either second or first order, depending on the value of $U$.
 Here we consider the region $U<4$ where the transition is known to be second order.
 As shown in \cite{ejima}, while the two phases are fully gapped, due to the competition between the onsite and nearest-neighbor interactions the charge gap is minimal at the transition point, where it takes the value 0.
 Hence the theory predicts a Luttinger parameter $K_c\neq0$ only at the gapless point and $K_c=0$ elsewhere.
-In Fig.\ref{phase_diagU3} we show that $K_c$ develops a peak slightly dependent on the system size and extrapolations in the TDL confirm the transition obtained by looking the vanishing value of $\langle O_{P}^{(c)} \rangle $ and the finite value of $\langle O_{S}^{(c)} \rangle$.
+In Fig.\ref{phase_diagU3} we see that $K_c$ develops a peak slightly dependent on the system size, where we locate the gapless point.
+Extrapolations in the TDL confirm the transition in the order parameters $\langle O_{P}^{(c)} \rangle $ and $\langle O_{S}^{(c)} \rangle$.